 Common FTP Socket Errors

-A socket error can occur if one or more of the above conditions are not met or something is blocking communication between the client and server (e.g. firewall, anti-virus).
-Additionally, a client connection can already be established with a server when a socket error occurs such as in cases when the network connection goes down or the host that the client connects to suddenly crashes or reboots.
+A socket error can occur if one or more of the above conditions are not met or something is blocking communication between the client and server (e.g., firewall, anti-virus).
+Additionally, a client connection can already be established with a server when a socket error occurs, such as when the network connection goes down or the host that the client connects to suddenly crashes or reboots.

 Common FTP Socket Error Codes